 B.

-The state law claims against defendant Wilson are based on the following acts: his appearance before the Joint Fiscal Committee in September 1978 seeking funding for a Medicaid fraud unit, his appearance and statements at the October 4th press conference relating to the "false pretenses" information, and his appearance and statements before the Committee in late October, again in pursuit of funding for a Medicaid fraud unit.
+The state law claims against defendant Wilson are based on the following acts: his appearance before the Joint Fiscal Committee in September 1978 seeking funding for a Medicaid Fraud Unit, his appearance and statements at the October 4th press conference relating to the “false pretenses” information, and his appearance and statements before the Committee in late October, again in pursuit of funding for a Medicaid Fraud Unit.
 These acts were all performed by Wilson in his capacity as the highest executive officer of the Department of Social Welfare.

-The Department's statutory authority is to "administer all laws specifically assigned to it," 33 V.S.A. § 2504(a), which includes cooperating with federal agencies in receiving and administering federal funds available to it, 33 V.S.A. § 2504(b)(2).
-It is undisputed that the federal Medicaid program was administered pursuant to these provision by the Department.
-Defendant Wilson, as the Department's commissioner, was required to exercise the powers necessary to the effective administration of the Department as well as to determine departmental policy.
+The Department’s statutory authority is to “administer all laws specifically assigned to it,” 33 V.S.A. § 2504(a), which includes cooperating with federal agencies in receiving and administering federal funds available to it, 33 V.S.A. § 2504(b)(2).
+It is undisputed that the federal Medicaid program was administered pursuant to these provisions by the Department.
+Defendant Wilson, as the Department’s commissioner, was required to exercise the powers necessary to the effective administration of the Department as well as to determine departmental policy.
 33 V.S.A. § 2505(b).

 Thus, under the doctrine of absolute immunity as stated in Libercent v.
 Aldrich, both Diamond and Wilson are absolutely immune from civil liability with respect to the acts complained of by plaintiff.